Marpa, A practical general parser: the recognizer: is correct

 \subsubsection{Earley reduction is complete}

 We now examine Earley reduction, under the assumption that there is no Leo transition.
-The Marpa pseudocode shows that the Earley items in \EVtable{\Marpa}{i} are traversed in a single pass for reduction.
+The \Marpa pseudocode shows that the Earley items in \EVtable{\Marpa}{i} are traversed in a single pass for reduction.

-To show that we traverse a complete and consistent series of component Earley items, we stipulate that the Earley set is an ordered set, and that new Earley items are added at the end.
+To show that we traverse a complete and consistent series of tributary Earley items, we stipulate that the Earley set is an ordered set, and that new Earley items are added at the end.
 From Theorem \ref{t:es-count}, we know that the number of Earley items is finite, so a traversal of them must terminate.

 Consider, for the purposes of the level 2 induction, the reductions of \Leo{} to occur in generations.
 Let the scanned Earley items be generation 0.
-An EIMT produced by a reduction is generation $\var{n} + 1$ if its component Earley item was generation was \var{n}.
+An \type{EIMT} produced by a reduction is generation $\var{n} + 1$ if its tributary Earley item was in generation \var{n}.
 Predicted Earley items do not need to be assigned generations.
-In Marpa grammars they can never contain completions, and therefore can never act as the component of a reduction.
+In \Marpa grammars they can never contain completions, and therefore can never act as the tributary of a reduction.

-The induction hypothesis for the level 2 induction is that for some \var{n}, the Earley items of \EVtable{\Marpa}{i} for generations 0 through \var{n} are complete and consistent.
-From Section \ref{s:sets-consistent}, we know that all Earley items in Marpa's sets are consistent.
-In Section \ref{s:scan-complete}, we showed that generation 0 is complete -- it contains Earley items corresponding to all of the generation 0 EIMT's of \Leo.
+The level 2 induction is on generations.
+In Section \ref{s:scan-complete}, we showed that generation 0 is complete -- it contains Earley items corresponding to all of the generation 0 \type{EIMT}'s of \Leo.
 This is the basis of the level 2 induction.

+The generation variable for the level 2 induction is \V{g}.
+The induction hypothesis for the step of level 2 induction is that for some \var{g}, the Earley items of \EVtable{\Marpa}{i} for the generations prior to \V{g} are correct (that is, complete and consistent).
+For the step we need to show that the Earley items of \EVtable{\Marpa}{i} for the generation up to \V{g} are correct.
+Since we have the correctness of the generation prior to \V{g} by the induction hypothesis, all that we need to show for the step will be that the Earley items of \EVtable{\Marpa}{i} for generation \V{g} are correct.

+From Section \ref{s:sets-consistent}, we know that all Earley items in \Marpa's sets are consistent.
+Therefore, to show correctness, we have only to show completeness.

 Since we stipulated that \Marpa{} adds Earley items at the end of each set, we know that they occur in generation order.
 Therefore \Marpa{}, when creating Earley items of generation $\var{n}+1$ while traversing \EVtable{\Marpa}{i}, can rely on the level 2 induction hypothesis for the completeness of Earley items in generation \var{n}.